kptdev/kpt/docs/design-docs/05-kpt-fn-exclude.md

 We can exclude all local-config resources (i.e. resources with the annotation `config.kubernetes.io/local-config: true`) from functions.
 This annotation is currently used by kpt live apply to determine whether to apply the resource to the cluster.
-However, users may have some resources that they want kpt to modify or be available to generator functions, but that they don't want to be applied to the cluster.
-In these cases, overloading the annotation in this way will be problematic.
+However, users may have some resources that they want kpt to modify or be available as function inputs, but that they don't want to be applied to the cluster.
+In these cases, overloading the annotation in this way will break some functions.

 ### Mark meta resources with an annotation
 Kpt can add the annotation config.kubernetes.io/meta-resource: true to all meta resources, to allow users to easily target the Kptfile and functionConfigs.